sudarshanshin/aws-lemp-dynamic-website/readme.md

 The application contains a user signup form built using HTML.
 The form data is processed by PHP and stored in a MariaDB database.

-The complete deployment was performed on an AWS EC2 instance with Nginx as the web server, PHP-FPM for PHP processing, and MariaDB as the database server.

 ------------------------------------------------------------------------